Mission and Goals

 Why doesn't Heart to Heart work with youth from the west bank and gaza?

 Although our participants are co-citizens, they do not experience that citizenship uniformly or equally.
-Heart to Heart is dedicated to creating an equitable, truly democratic and shared society for all citizens of Israel.
-We believe that this program can serve as a spark for the next generation of leaders, both Palestinian and Jewish citizens of Israel, that will connect them on a path toward an inclusive shared society.
+Heart to Heart is dedicated to creating an equitable, truly democratic and inclusive society for all citizens of Israel.

 We also believe that working toward Palestinian self-determination on a national scale, and ending the occupation is a central part of achieving our larger goal of all people in the region living with peace, security, dignity and liberation.
 Communities living under occupation and blockade have different needs that require different solutions.
 We admire and commend many of the organizations that are working towards these various solutions and with these communities, and consider Heart to Heart to be one initiative in this network.
 We are an active participant in ALLMEP (Alliance for Middle East Peace) forums and look for opportunities to connect and collaborate with other organizations who work on both sides of the Green Line and in Gaza.